 Located in the Archaean Plutonic Marymia Greenstone Belt 800km north east of Perth, the Plutonic Gold mine is one of the largest gold mines in Western Australia in terms of cumulative production.
 Open pit mining began in 1990 until 2005 and underground production has been ongoing since 1995.
 Approximately 5.5 Mozs of gold has been produced from both the open pit and underground operation since 1990.
 Average annual gold production has been approximately 100,000 ounces since 2010.
 The Plutonic Gold mine is considered a relatively young operation compared to some of the other mines and districts in the State of Western Australia that have been in production, or have produced, for over 30 years.

 Access to the Plutonic Gold mine is via five declines, four of which are located in the Plutonic Gold Mine main open pit and the fifth is located about 5 km east of the Main Pit at Plutonic East.

 The Plutonic Gold mine has eight active mining zones.
 Seven of these mining zones are well-established having been active for a number of years.
 The eighth zone, Baltic Extension, is a new mining zone.
 The mill at the Plutonic Gold mine is capable of producing at a rate of up to 1.8Mtpa.
-Since the acquisition of the asset, mill throughput has increased gradually from approximately 800Ktpa to close to full capacity of 1.8Mtpa.
+Since the acquisition of the asset, mill throughput has increased gradually from approximately 800Ktpa to exceeding nameplate capacity of 1.8Mtpa.

 Four Active Mining Zones

 All mineral ore processing is carried out by a conventional plant with a three-stage crushing circuit feeding a semi-autogenous grinding mill and two ball mills.